 Starting a session

-Once you confirm, the muster session is created on the server, every iPad on the vessel is notified via WebSocket within a couple of seconds, and the muster timer starts.
+Once activated, the muster session is created on the server, every other iPad on the vessel is notified via WebSocket within a couple of seconds, and the muster timer starts.
 Audio recording (if enabled in your settings) begins immediately.

 The roster — marking crew accounted for